simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 You can extend and replicate this setup on as many systems as necessary to provide ingest and dashboard redundancy.
-Alternatively, you can split Grafana and Logstash to do allow greater resource dedication.
+Alternatively, you can split Grafana and Logstash to allow greater resource dedication.

 We do recommend that you have an Elasticsearch node on the Logstash system to reduce the likelihood that Logstash will hang when trying to find a non-existent storage node.

-Optimization of your Elasticsearch infrastructure depends on many factors and should be handled once you decide how far your systems is going to expand.
+Optimization of your Elasticsearch infrastructure depends on many factors and should be handled once you decide how far your system is going to expand.
 Please be aware that scaling is highly dependent on how your actually use your cluster in production.